CiscoDevNet/terraform-provider-aci/docs/resources/lacp_enhanced_lag_policy.md

 ```

-All examples for the Lacp Enhanced Lag Policy resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_lacp_enhanced_lag_policy) folder.
+All examples for the LACP Enhanced Lag Policy resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_lacp_enhanced_lag_policy) folder.

 ## Schema ##